 The Stock Synthesis model developed provides outputs for new overfished and overfishing definitions for the Gulf of Mexico pink shrimp fishery.
-The stock has been showing a slight decrease in spawning biomass over the last few years, increases in recruitment in recent years, and a decreasing trend in fishing mortality, F. No indications of overfishing of the fishery being in an overfished or overfishing conditions are evident.
+The stock has been showing a slight increase in spawning biomass, decrease in recruitment, and a decrease in fishing mortality, F, over the last year.
+No indications of the fishery being in an overfished condition or undergoing overfishing are evident.